cemrezor/ECOC-LLM-SHARE/README.md

 # ECOC-LLM
 **ECOC-LLM** (Error-Correcting Output Code based Large Language Models) is a repository that provides tools and scripts for fine-tuning, evaluating, and inferencing large language models (LLMs) integrated with Error-Correcting Output Code (ECOC) technique.
 This repo focuses on enabling LLMs to handle complex output spaces by leveraging ECOC, which transforms multi-class classification into binary classification tasks, improving robustness and accuracy.

+This repository was developed as part of an MSc Computing(AI/ML) dissertation by Harsh Agarwal at Imperial College London.

 ## Repository Structure

 The repository is organized as follows: